korningf/aegis-vault/README.md

 # Configuration
 ───────────────────────────────────────────────────────────────────────

-We hnow ave a working password vault, we next want to check it into git.
+We now have a working password vault, we next want to check it into git.

 this will allow us to track changes and load the vault in other systems.